mutyala09/jenkins-aws-challenge/README.md

   8. Configure webhook integrating github and jenkins for automatic pipeline trigger.
 Configure webhook by going to github repo -> settings -> add webhook and add jenkins generic webhook trigger plugin url with token.

 ## To test

+  Change code and check if pipeline is triggered automatically and once done, check if change is reflected in the app.
   1. Create User

   ```bash